Horizon causality from holographic scattering in asymptotically dS$_3$: Causality on the holographic screen

 \section{Causality on the holographic screen}

 In this section, we present an apparent failure of the connected wedge theorem in dS$_3$ spacetime.
-As the theorem has a proof based on quantum information, which should apply in any holographic setup, this poses a puzzle.
-We resolve it by revisiting causality on the holographic screen.
-This resolution leads to three important consequences: 1) An insight for the dS connected wedge theorem, proved in Section~\ref{sec:theorem} for three-dimensional asymptotically dS spacetime.
+As the theorem has a proof based on quantum information, which should apply in any holographic setup, this poses a puzzle. {(Note that the quantum information argument implicitly requires unitarity.
+See a remark after this paragraph.)} We resolve it by revisiting causality on the holographic screen.
+This resolution leads to three important consequences: 1) An insight for the dS connected wedge theorem, presented in Section~\ref{sec:theorem} for three-dimensional asymptotically dS spacetime.
 2) Bulk local excitations in the interior of an observer's holographic screen, emanating from the screen, are not described by local operators on the screen.
 3) A local excitation on $\mathcal{S}$ should be mapped to a local operator on $\mathcal{I}^{\pm}$, hinting at a relation between static patch holography and the dS/CFT correspondence.